qwerty541/firmware-updater/README.md

 ### Compile firmware emulator

 Important!
-For this step you need to have installed rust compiller, follow this link for details: https://www.rust-lang.org/tools/install
+For this step you need to have installed rust compiler, follow this link for details: https://www.rust-lang.org/tools/install

 Now follow to subproject folder: